 Having a Successful Consultation

-Most providers offer a free initial consultation prior to surgery to assess your skin and answer any questions you may have.
+Most providers offer a free initial consultation before surgery to assess your skin and answer any questions you may have.
 Prepare ahead of time so that you can make the most valuable use of this time.
 Ask questions and listen to your provider’s advice.
 Some questions you may want to consider asking during this session might be:

 - How many stages, or sessions, do you think I will need to achieve my desired results?